Frequently Asked Questions

 We ask all students whether their first choice of college has changed and note any changes.
 We use this information to communicate and coordinate with colleges to make decisions about the amount of financial aid we intend to award to students.

-If, after we decide to award a student a scholarship, a recipient changes his/her college selection, we cannot guarantee that an award will be made.
+If, after we decide to award a student a scholarship, the recipient changes his/her college selection, we cannot guarantee that an award will be made.
 By then, the Deeley Foundation, colleges, and universities have already finalized their financial aid allocations and no longer have as much flexibility.
 We will, however, make our best efforts to accommodate a student’s change, but we cannot guarantee students will receive the same dollar amount of scholarship for their new choice of school.

 The amount of any adjustments to scholarship awards made in these situations would depend on specific circumstances at the time and would be made using the sole discretion of The Thomas and Elsie Deeley Foundation Board of Directors.